-Like many towns in Portugal, the earthquake of 1755 destroyed much of the City and little was done to rebuild it for nearly 100 years, until its waterways again began to see imports and exports, it became a city in 1924 and has not looked back since becoming one of the Algarve’s most loved cities for tourist
+Like many towns in Portugal, the earthquake of 1755 destroyed much of the city and little was done to rebuild for almost 100 years.
+The waterways soon began to regain imports and exports.
+In 1924 it became a city and has not looked back since becoming one of the Algarve’s most loved cities for tourist.

-The cities streets are full of plenty to see in the centre , this is a garden square well shaded for those hot summer days and with the large building nearby the birth place of Manuel Teixeira Gnome, and surrounded by plenty of bars and cafes this makes good resting place for a coffee.
-With the large nearby fountain giving a cooling affect,
+The city’s streets are full with plenty to see; in the centre is Largo 1 Dezembro, a paved garden square.
+Well shaded for those hot summer days the large building nearby is the birth place of Manuel Teixeira Gome, the 7th president of Portugal and renowned writer.
+The square is surrounded by plenty of bars and cafes making a good resting place for coffee.
+With the large nearby fountain giving a cooling affect.

 Portimao Old city hall

 To read more about Portimao and 54 other Cities/Towns/villages you can now purchase the Travel guide book, packed with useful information